GT-IDEaS/SkillsWorkshop2018/README.md

 machine.
 All contributions to this repository, including submission of weekly out-of-class projects, should be within a [pull request](https://guides.github.com/activities/forking/#making-a-pull-request) opened from your fork to this repository upstream.
+When opening your pull request, please include in the PR description a brief "journal entry" for the week describing some challenges you faced when completing the assignment and how you overcame them, or any thoughts you had while working on the problems.
+This is also your opportunity to provide some brief feedback regarding the assignment and/or the hands-on activity, and how effective it was at introducing and allowing you to practice the week's topic.
 Then, the TAs and workshop organizers can provide feedback within pull request reviews each week.

 Weekly materials are contained within directories in the top-level of this repository named `Week0X` for the `X`th week of the workshop, with specific